Secure your place in history!

-Working with our expert gardeners you could be involved in planting, pruning, maintaining paths, or developing the plant nursery side of our productive walled garden, with sales of plants supporting our continued garden development.
+Working with our garden team you could be involved in planting, pruning, maintaining paths, or developing the plant nursery side of our productive Walled Garden, with sales of plants supporting our continued garden development.
 Our varied outdoor volunteer roles aim to conserve precious natural environments for people and for wildlife.
 Get involved in tasks like woodland management, maintaining fencing and pathways around our nature walks, protecting the natural habitats of our wide variety of local wildlife.
+No experience is needed, just plenty of enthusiasm and team spirit!

 For more information about how to get involved please email us at firstname.lastname@example.org or call us on 01827 283095.